The Publisher’s Blessing

 Please Sir, May I Stream Your Game?

-For a game to arrive on GeForce NOW it first needs to opt-in on Steam and other PC stores.
-Many game publishers do opt their games in, but other publishers are very reluctant.
-This appears to be true as well for games in Boosteroid’s official “Library” of titles.
-But, Boosteroid additionally offers an install and Play selection of titles that allows users to install their own private copies of games in private cloud drives – these are titles which don’t appear to have publisher support for managed cloud gaming.
+For a game to arrive on GeForce NOW (even in the Install and Play category), it first needs to opt-in on Steam and other PC stores.
+Many game publishers do opt their games in, but other publishers are surprisingly very reluctant.

 In the high-stakes world of cloud gaming, getting some publisher’s approval is about as easy as beating Dark Souls with a dance pad.
 Picture this: Cloud gaming execs, sweating profusely, trying to convince publishing bigwigs that allowing people to buy and play their $60 games in more places is actually brilliant.
-Unfortunately, it’s like trying to sell ice to penguins, if penguins were multibillion-dollar corporations with armies of lawyers.
+“Please, let us help you find more customers for your games with no effort required on your part!”

 Technical Compatibility: Teaching AAA Games New Tricks

 Once the legal labyrinth is navigated, the real fun begins.
-GeForce NOW and Boosteroid put each game through a testing process.
+GeForce NOW has to put each game through a testing process.
 They want to make sure the game works well on their cloud-servers, has optimal settings and doesn’t crash half-way through or ban your username for cheating because you are playing on cloud based systems.

 QA is the unsung hero of cloud gaming, the digital equivalent of those brave souls who taste-test new flavors of Mountain Dew.
 It’s an endless cycle of updates, patches, and fixing things that weren’t broken until you tried to fix something else.

 This whole process takes some time.
-So, not every game that is opts-in is greenlit for release on the service.
+So, not every game that is opts-in is greenlit for release in the library.

 Conclusion: To Infinity and Beyond (As Long As Your Internet Doesn’t Crash)